Dr Laura Woods

 BA (Oxon) MSc PhD

-Laura is Co-Module Organiser on the Non-Communicable Disease Epidemiology module by Distance Learning: one of the advanced modules undertaken by students enrolled in Distance Learning MSc Epidemiology and supervises two PhD students.
-Laura has also taught on the in-house courses Statistical Methods for EPH; Research, Design and Analysis; and Demographic Methods and on the short course "Cancer Survival: Principles, Methods and Applications".
+I am currently a Co-Module Organiser on the Non-Communicable Disease Epidemiology module by Distance Learning: one of the advanced modules undertaken by students enrolled in Distance Learning MSc Epidemiology.
+I have supervised three PhD students examining issues surrounding different types of survival analyses, net survival patterns and trends, survival according to breast cancer treatments and policy implications of cancer survival data.
+In the past I have also taught on the in-house courses Statistical Methods for EPH; Research, Design and Analysis; and Demographic Methods and on the short course "Cancer Survival: Principles, Methods and Applications".